sebadorn/Physically-based-Rendering/README.md

 * Trade accuracy/error rate for speed
 * OpenCL code is just a string that can be changed and recompiled
 * OpenGL shaders are just strings that can be changed and recompiled
-* Split OpenCL into multiply kernels for each (greater) task, like ray generation, ray traversal, intersection test, and so on
 * Are some tasks in OpenCL better done on CPU than GPU?
 * Is clFinish() always necessary where I used it?
-* Remove "checkError()" in CL.cpp

 ## Libraries/headers